 Furthermore, given the flexibility of the Inspections Form Builder, you could even create an inspection to purpose as an employee self-assessment checklist.

-Pro-Sapien’s licensing structure lends itself well to this possibility—we don’t charge you more based on user count, so all employees with a SharePoint login could have access to complete a self-assessment.
+With Pro-Sapien, all employees with a SharePoint login can have access to complete a self-assessment.

 Self-assessments encourage people to be mindful of their own behavior.
 They could be a useful tool in encouraging employees to adhere to new rules.